Nakerdev/instock/README.md

 The database container creates a directory that it uses as a volume to avoid losing the local data.
 This directory is located in `~/in-stock/db-data`.
 If you remove this directory you will lose all your local database data.

+### Migrations

+To create a migration use the npm script `migration:create`.
+Example:

+`migration:create "MigrationName"`

+To apply created migrations use the npm script `migration:apply`.